lmfit/lmfit-py/doc/index.rst

   * Improved estimation of confidence intervals.
-While :scipydoc:`optimize.leastsq` will automatically calculate uncertainties and correlations from the covariance matrix, the accuracy of these estimates are sometimes questionable.
-To help address this, lmfit has functions to explicitly explore parameter space to determine confidence levels even for the most difficult cases.
+While :scipydoc:`optimize.leastsq` will automatically calculate uncertainties and correlations from the covariance matrix, the accuracy of these estimates is sometimes questionable.
+To help address this, lmfit has functions to explicitly explore parameter space and determine confidence levels even for the most difficult cases.

   * Improved curve-fitting with the :class:`~lmfit.model.Model` class.
-This extends the capabilities of :scipydoc:`optimize.curve_fit`, allowing you to turn a function that models for your data into a python class that helps you parametrize and fit data with that model.
+This extends the capabilities of :scipydoc:`optimize.curve_fit`, allowing you to turn a function that models your data into a Python class that helps you parametrize and fit data with that model.

-  * Many :ref:`pre-built models <builtin_models_chapter>` for common
+  * Many :ref:`built-in models <builtin_models_chapter>` for common
     lineshapes are included and ready to use.

 The lmfit package is Free software, using an Open Source license.
 The